CircuitFlyer/Climb_and_Dive/docs/Programming/Safety Features.md

 It is important to make sure your power system can achieve the desired RPM before programming the timer.

 **4 Red Flashes**<br>
 If there is a need to shutdown before the flight is complete, the pilot can initiate a shutdown while the aircraft is flying in an upright level condition by repeatedly pulling on the handle 3 to 6 times.
-This action will cause the motor to stop immediately.
-At the moment, this feature is considered experimental as it can be difficult to activate and needs further development.
+This action will cause the motor to stop immediately.  **At the moment, this feature is considered experimental as it can be difficult to activate and needs further development**.